 The biggest risks to wooden objects is water and relative humidity.
 Woodwork can get wet from condensation so it is best not to place them near windows, walls, where there is any damp surface, or in cupboards.

 If water comes into contact with wood, it can also lead to fungi and staining on the object.
 Each time the relative humidity in a room changes, wood will swell and move.
 This is the same for wooden picture frames.
 If this change is gradual rather than quick, then that movement can be accommodated for within the object.
 Although it isn’t possible to completely avoid fluctuations, as long as there is no rapid rise or fall with relative humidity this should prevent damage to the object.

-Air Circulation and Light
+Air circulation and light

 To avoid a room becoming too warm and stuffy, it is important that there is good air circulation, and the object is not kept in an enclosed space such as a cupboard or bathroom.
 Poor air circulation may encourage fungi or mould to grow.
 If opting to keep objects in a lighter room with windows, it is important to also be mindful of how much light and UV might have an effect on painted surfaces.

 As with paintings, light coloured wood becomes darker, and darker wood tends to lighten, if exposed to UV light.
 The object will benefit from being placed in a light room with no direct sunlight in its path.

 Try to keep the object away from areas where it may be likely to have something spilt on it, such as in a kitchen as if substances do get on wood it is harder to clean off and remove.
 If you would like to dust your sculpture we advise doing so with a soft duster cloth for a light clean.